AhmedSayedDev/FlutterQuizApp/README.md

-# QuizApp
+# Quiz App

-A new Flutter project.
+A Quiz App Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. you should add build folder (this folder created automaticlly when you strat a new flutter project).

 A few resources to get you started if this is your first Flutter project:
 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)